Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Code Availability

 \section{Code Availability}

 PRISMS-PF is an open-source computer code under the GNU Lesser General Public License version 2.1.
-The source code for PRISMS-PF is available at the following hyperlink: https://github.com/prisms-center/phaseField.
-The 2D and 3D finite difference codes (GPU-PF) used are available at the following hyperlink: https://github.com/circs/GPU-PF/.
+The source code for PRISMS-PF is available at the following hyperlink: \url{https://github.com/prisms-center/phaseField}.
+The 2D and 3D finite difference codes (GPU-PF) used are available at the following hyperlink: \url{https://github.com/circs/GPU-PF/}.